P0u4a/canary/README.md

 Biometric authentication protocol using your voice.

-> 🚧 Please do not use this for anything real.
-It's just a fun little experiment.
+> 🚧 Not meant for use in production

 ## Design